roachhd/Pattern-Primer-Jekyll/README.md

 ## Why a Jekyll fork?

 Why not?
 I could not have built it in PHP myself, but I am working on Jekyll projects and wanted to easily use Jeremy's tool without anything but Jekyll dependencies.
 It can be run locally or [on a live server](http://patternprimer.oliverpattison.org/) with great ease.
+If anything, this tiny effort proves that you can build things other than hacker blogs with Jekyll.

 ## How to use it